-The Valuation Office Agency (VOA) regularly updates the rateable values of business and other non-domestic properties through a process called revaluation.
-This ensures business rates bills reflect changes in the property market and are based on the most up-to-date information.
+The Valuation Office Agency periodically updates the rateable values of business and other non-domestic properties through a process known as revaluation.
+This ensures that business rates bills reflect changes in the property market and are based on up-to-date rental evidence.

-Rateable values represent the estimated rent a property could have been let for on a set valuation date.
+A rateable value represents the estimated annual rent a property could have been let for on a specified valuation date.

-The current revaluation is the 2023 rating list, which is based on a valuation date of 1 April 2021.
-These rateable values have been used to calculate business rates bills from 1 April 2023.
+The current revaluation is the 2023 rating list, based on rental values as at 1 April 2021, and has been used to calculate business rates bills since 1 April 2023.

-• Two new lower multipliers will apply to RHL properties with rateable values (RVs) below £500,000.
-These replace the annual RHL relief, offering long-term certainty.
+• Two lower multipliers apply to RHL properties with rateable values below £500,000.

-• A higher multiplier will apply to all properties with RVs of £500,000 and above, targeting large distribution centres and online retailers.
+• A higher multiplier applies to all properties with rateable values of £500,000 or more, including large distribution centres and online retailers.

-• Business rates bills will continue to be calculated by multiplying the rateable value by the relevant multiplier and then applying any eligible reliefs.
+• Business rates bills will continue to be calculated by multiplying the rateable value by the relevant multiplier, with any applicable reliefs then applied.

 Multiplier type Applies to New multiplier amount